 Old and Middle English Language, Literature and Culture; Old Norse Language, Literature and Culture; Comparative Mythology; Magic in History; Folklore; Witchcraft; Women Writers; Feminist and Gender Studies; Popular Culture; Cultural Studies; Creative Writing; Film; Comics; Visual Information and Media Literacy; Social Media; Digital Humanities

-Old English, Middle English, Old Icelandic, Modern Swedish, Gothic, Old High German, Middle High German, Modern German, Swedish, Old Irish, Latin
+Old English, Older Scots, Middle English, Old Icelandic, Modern Swedish, Gothic, Old High German, Middle High German, Modern German, Swedish, Old Irish, Latin

 Director, Digital Humanities Initiative, CSR 2015-present.